saltstack/salt/README.rst

 ===============

-The Salt development team is welcoming, positive, and dedicated to helping people get new code and fixes into Salt Stack projects.
+The Salt development team is welcoming, positive, and dedicated to helping people get new code and fixes into SaltStack projects.
 Log into GitHub and get started with one of the largest developer communities in the world.

 https://github.com/saltstack